dotboris/prod-guard/README.md

 ## Showcase

-What follows are the available warnings that can be shown on website.
+What follows are the available warnings that can be shown on websites.

 <table>
   <tr>